Hear Us Out | Behind the Baton: The Conductor's Art Demystified

 Mark your calendars, grab your family and friends, and get ready for an afternoon filled with exploration and unforgettable moments.

-Parking is FREE in our gated parking lot, located on Charles Street!
-This is a free event, however, you must register through Eventbrite to attend.
+This is a free event, however, you must register to attend.
+Parking is free in our gated lot.

 Hear Us Out! is funded in part by the Cullen Foundation and the Children’s Foundation of Erie County.